evlaV/steamos-atomupd/doc/client.md

 Basically, the update client does two things:
 - query the update server for available updates
-- then, apply the update (ie. download and write the data)
+- then, apply the update (i.e. download and write the data)

 To query the server, the clients sends a request with a few arguments to introduce himself and say what image he's running.
 The arguments are taken from